michaelbull/zoom.ts/README.md

 A running demonstration can be found [here][demo].

 `zoom.ts` easily plugs into your application and starts listening to zoom events as soon as the DOM is ready.
-The library accounts for just 5kB of bandwidth once gzipped and requires no third-party libraries.

 Holding either the <kbd>⌘</kbd> or <kbd>Ctrl</kbd> key will open the image in a new tab when clicked.
 Zoomed images can be dismissed either by clicking the